Courtship and Mating Within Evolutionary Game

 Fig. 7.
 The probability of exposure to disease with respect to different n-values.
 Source: Adapted from (Ginsberg, 2001)

 Mathematical modeling and game theory can be applied to maximize mating-disruption efficiency through the release of sterile males into populations.
 While mating disruption is a powerful and effective substitute for pesticides, there have been cases of failure (Fitri et al., 2021).
 For example, in Brazil, mating disruption was introduced to control Leucoptera coffeella, commonly known as the coffee leaf miner.
 Their efforts, however, were ineffective and had no significant effect on the insects present or their harmful environmental effect (Ambrogi et al., 2006).
 Therefore, strategized targeting using a calculated model is of the utmost importance (Fitri et al., 2021).
 This is where game theory becomes useful.
-If the equilibrium point of the model is unstable, after the influx of sterile individuals, the population will return to its original state.
+If the point of the model is unstable, after the influx of sterile individuals, the population will return to its original state.
 To precipitate change in the population dynamics, there must be a shift away from homeostasis, and therefore a new stable equilibrium.
 In game theory, a stable equilibrium is defined as the point in which neither party would change their choices given the chance.
 If this equilibrium is not stable, the players will likely change their choice and the new population will not be permanent (Denoeux, 2012).
 By modeling the stability of the equilibrium points before the experiment begins, you can determine its efficacy.

 Using game theory for this situation, the game involves two “choices” for each female.
 She can either mate with the fertile male or the infertile male.
 Because this choice has a direct effect on her evolutionary fitness, she is in competition with the other females in the population.
 Figure 8 shows a matrix detailing the potential game theory outcomes of two females in competition for the fertile males (Flores, 2020).
 The W denotes a wild or fertile male, and the S denotes a sterile male.
 When both females chose W, there is a competition represented by γ.
 When the first player choses W, and the second player choses S, the offspring gained by player one is represented by δ.
 When the first player choses S and the second player choses W, the theoretical offspring entering the system are represented by δc.
 When both players chose S, the offspring entering the system is 0.
 For the equilibrium to be stable, the rate of competition must be less than the offspring entering the system (Eq.
 8) (Flores, 2020).
 Otherwise, there would be no more mating with the sterile males and the population would return to its original rate.